RamitSarker29/Backend-Projects/README.md

 This repository contains a collection of projects I'm building while learning **backend development and Node.js**.

-The projects are focused on understanding how JavaScript works outside the browser, how programs interact with the file system, how command-line applications work, and how data can be stored and managed.
+The projects focus on understanding how JavaScript works outside the browser, how programs interact with the file system, how command-line applications work, and how data can be stored and managed.

 ---